 EXECUTIVE SUMMARY 3

-1.0 INTRODUCTION 5
+1.0 INTRODUCTION 6

-2.0 METHODOLOGY 6
+2.0 METHODOLOGY 8

-3.0 RESULTS AND DISCUSSION 12
+3.0 RESULTS AND DISCUSSION 14

-3.1 FISH SIZES 12
+3.1 FISH SIZES 14

-3.2 YAKIMA RIVER FLOW BELOW PROSSER DAM 13
+3.2 YAKIMA RIVER FLOW BELOW PROSSER DAM 15

 3.3.
-TRAVEL TIME FROM THE RELEASE SITE (ROZA DAM) TO MCNARY DAM 15
+Travel time from the release site (Roza Dam) to McNary Dam 16

 3.4.
-SURVIVAL RATE OF HATCHERY- AND NATURAL-ORIGIN SMOLT 17
+Survival rate of hatchery- and natural-origin smolts 19

 3.5.
-Effect of river flow on the survival rate 19
+Effect of river flow on survival rate 22

 3.6.
-COMPARISON OF NATURAL- AND HATCHERY-ORIGIN SMOLT SURVIVAL TO MCNARY DAM OF ROZA
+Comparison of Natural- and Hatchery-Origin Smolt Survival to McNary Dam of Roz A

-RELEASES DURING THE "LATE" RELEASE PERIOD 23
+RELEASES DURING THE "LATE" RELEASE PERIOD 24

 3.7.
-COMPARISON OF EARLY AND LATE NATURAL-ORIGIN SMOLT SURVIVAL TO MCNARY 24
+COMPARISON OF EARLY AND LATE NATURAL-ORIGIN SMOLT SURVIVAL TO MCNARY DAM 26

 3.8.
-WEEKLY SURVIVAL RATE OF NATURAL- AND HATCHERY-ORIGIN SMOLT 24
+WEEKLY SURVIVAL RATE OF NATURAL- AND HATCHERY-ORIGIN SMOLT 26

-4.0 ACKNOWLEDGMENT 31
+4.0 ACKNOWLEDGMENT 33

-5.0 REFERENCES 31
+5.0 REFERENCES 33

-This report summarizes the results of an evaluation to estimate survival rate and travel time of juvenile Spring Chinook Salmon (Oncorhynchus tshamytscha) released at the Roza Dam bypass during 2019.
+This report summarizes the results of an evaluation to estimate survival rate and travel time of juvenile Spring Chinook Salmon (Oncorhynchus tshawytscha) released into the Roza Dam bypass during 2020.
 This evaluation is part of an ongoing study that was initiated in 1999.
-Differences between natural and hatchery rearing environments have a significant influence over the demographic attributes of natural- (born in the natural) and hatchery-origin Chinook salmon beginning in early developmental stages of fish.
+Differences between natural and hatchery rearing environments have a significant influence over the demographic attributes of naturally-spawned and hatchery-origin Chinook salmon beginning in early developmental stages.
 Moreover, hatchery-origin smolts released into the natural environment experience in-stream conditions that are dramatically different from a controlled hatchery rearing environment.
 Therefore, attempts to infer the survival rate for natural-origin smolts based on survival of hatchery-reared smolts (or vice versa) can be biased by relative differences in fish size, behaviors such as outmigration timing, fitness, and environmental conditions encountered during outmigration.
-Our investigation of interannual variation in survival rate and travel time for both natural- and hatchery-origin emigrating smolts will inform managers in the implementation of effective strategies for conserving abundances and viability of the natural spring-run Chinook Salmon population in the Upper Yakima River Basin.
+Our investigation of interannual variation in survival rate and travel time for both natural- and hatchery-origin outmigrating smolts will help managers implement effective strategies for maintaining abundance and viability of the natural spring-run Chinook salmon population in the Upper Yakima River Basin.

-In 2019, we tagged 2,238 hatchery-origin smolts and 238 natural-origin smolts with passive integrated transponder (PIT) tags at Roza Dam.
-Tagged fish were released from April 02 through May 10 at the Roza Dam bypass system.
-The size of tagged and released hatchery-origin smolts ranged from 88mm to 187mm (average 121mm).
-Hatchery fish were significantly larger than PIT-tagged natural-origin fish, which ranged in size from 77mm to 147 mm (average 118 mm).
+In 2020, we tagged 2386 hatchery-origin smolts and 253 natural-origin smolts with passive integrated transponder (PIT) tags at Roza Dam.
+Tagged fish were released from March 13th through April 30th into the Roza Dam bypass system (ROZ - Release into the Roza Facility Bypass Flume/Pipe).
+The size of tagged and released hatchery-origin smolts ranged from 82 mm to 169 mm (average 121mm).
+Hatchery fish were significantly larger than PIT-tagged natural-origin fish, which ranged in size from 78 mm to 135 mm (average 105 mm for Natural-origin smolt).